WRF Physics¶

 sf_sfclay_physics=91

-Based on Monin-Obukhov, with Carslon-Boland viscous sub-layer and standard similarity functions from look-up tables thermal and moisture roughness lengths (or exchange coefficients for heat and moisture) over ocean use the COARE 3 formula (Fairall et al., 2003)
+A scheme based on Monin-Obukhov, with Carslon-Boland viscous sub-layer and standard similarity functions from look-up tables; over the ocean, the COARE 3 forumula (Fairall et al., 2003) is used for thermal and moisture roughness lengths (or heat and moisture exchange coefficients)

 Paulson, 1970